 TIG welding principle:

-TIG welding is a method of melting and welding the base metal and added welding materials by generating an arc between the tungsten electrode and the base metal in an inert gas environment such as argon.
+Tungsten Inert Gas (TIG) welding is a welding method that involves melting and welding the base metal and any added filler material by creating an arc between the tungsten electrode and the base metal in an environment protected by an inert gas such as argon.

 Type of TIG welding

-There are many types of TIG welding, and different types can be distinguished according to AC/DC classification, pulse and welding wire.
+There are several variations of Tungsten Inert Gas (TIG) welding, which can be distinguished based on AC/DC classification, pulse, and welding wire.

-The DC arc welding power source is used as the welding power source, and the welding method with negative electrode and positive base metal is widely used for welding stainless steel, titanium, copper and copper alloys.
+DC TIG welding uses a DC arc welding power source and typically employs a negative electrode and positive base metal for welding stainless steel, titanium, copper, and copper alloys.

 |Classification according to output current waveform|